muas16/LGCA-PPI-A-Local-Global-Context-Aware-Virus-Host-Protein-Protein-Interaction-Predictor/README.md

 ## Usage

 ### Training
-For experimentation on Denovo or Yong_et_al Datasets:
+For performing experiment on Denovo or Yong_et_al Datasets:

    run  python main.py

+For performing experiment on Berman Dataset:

+   run  python main_kfold.py

 ## Datssets
 Download the Datasets from :